2022 Idaho student murders

-Lives and background
+Background

 During the fall 2022 semester, five female University of Idaho students lived in a rented off-campus residence in the rural college town of Moscow, Idaho.
 The town of Moscow had not had a murder since 2015.
 The three-story house had six bedrooms, two on each floor.
 Built on a hillside, the house had entrances on both the first and second floors.

 Kaylee Goncalves and Madison Mogen had their bedrooms on the third floor.
-Goncalves had recently moved out, but returned to show Mogen her new car.
 On the night of the murders, Mogen and Goncalves slept in Mogen's room.
 The second floor had the house's kitchen and the bedrooms of Xana Kernodle and surviving roommate Dylan Mortensen.
 At that time, Kernodle's boyfriend, Ethan Chapin, was staying at the house in her room.
 The first floor of the house had the bedroom of another surviving roommate, Bethany Funke.

-Mogen and Goncalves both grew up in Coeur d'Alene, Idaho and had been best friends since childhood.
+Mogen and Goncalves both grew up in Coeur d'Alene, Idaho, and had been best friends since childhood.
 Mogen, age 21, was a senior majoring in marketing.
-She was a member of the Pi Beta Phi sorority and had a part-time job working at the Mad Greek restaurant in Moscow.
-Twenty-one-year-old Goncalves was a senior majoring in general studies and a member of the Alpha Phi sorority.
+She was a member of the Pi Beta Phi sorority and had a part-time job at the Mad Greek restaurant in Moscow.
+Goncalves, also 21, was a senior majoring in general studies and a member of the Alpha Phi sorority.
 She was set to graduate the following month, finishing her studies a semester early.
-She had already lined up a job with an IT firm in Texas and was planning to move shortly after graduating.
+She had already secured a job with an IT firm in Texas and was planning to move shortly after graduating.

-Kernodle, age 20, grew up in Avondale, Arizona and later lived in Post Falls, Idaho.
+Kernodle, age 20, grew up in Avondale, Arizona, and later lived in Post Falls, Idaho.
 She was a junior majoring in marketing.
-Like Mogen, she was a member of the Pi Beta Phi sorority and had a part-time job working at the Mad Greek restaurant in Moscow.
-Chapin, age 20, grew up in Mount Vernon, Washington and was a triplet close to his siblings and parents.
-He was a sophomore majoring in recreation, sport and tourism management.
+Like Mogen, she was a member of the Pi Beta Phi sorority and had a part-time job at the Mad Greek restaurant in Moscow.
+Chapin, age 20, grew up in Mount Vernon, Washington, and was a triplet close to his siblings and parents.
+He was a sophomore majoring in recreation, sport, and tourism management.
 Chapin was a member of the Sigma Chi fraternity.